nikoma/access-lint-server/README.md

 AccessLint Server is just that, a lightweight Sinatra app that gives you the results of the accessibility audits.

+AccessLint Server is best used with the [Accessibility](https://github.com/sitevalidator/accessibility) Ruby client.

 ## Setup

 To set up this on your development machine you'll need to install [PhantomJS](http://phantomjs.org/download.html) and then: